Midnight Curfew.

 There was absolutely no way I could ever tell whoever was my ride that I had to be home by midnight because my mommy had given me a curfew.
 How fuck’n embarrassing would that have been?
 So I never played and I always told the guys I was busy, which was a big fat lie.

-Although, I do remember spending one night sleeping in the lobby of our apartment building.
-It actually ended up being the building right beside ours.
-I will never forget the night my own mother treated me like a piece of trash.
+Although, I do remember the one night that I slept in the lobby of our apartment building.
+It actually ended up being the building right beside ours and I will never forget the night my own mother treated me like a piece of trash.

 It was the night of my first Collegiate Sports Christmas party.
 The company would always have one big party for all the staff from all the Toronto area stores at one location.
 It was usually at a hotel out by the airport.
 I had been an employee for just over four months and I was so excited about finally attending my first Christmas party ever.